Human-Augment-Analytics/NFHM/README.md

 This project uses Mongo to store raw data from iDigBio, GBIF, etc.  This allows us to more readily run experiments with re-indexing, re-vectorizing/embedding, etc. without having to reach out across the internet to the canonical data sources everytime we want to re-access the same raw data.

 Once you have your development environment running, you can access MongoDB locally by going to http://localhost:8081/.
 Alternatively, you can connect to port 27018 on localhost with your preferred Mongo client (e.g., `mongosh`).
-The local database is, unoriginally, named `local`.
+The local database is, unoriginally, named `NFHM`.

 ![image](https://github.com/Human-Augment-Analytics/NFHM/assets/3391824/7c3354ba-8a6f-4ab2-8791-2b1c28e21729)